 You’re likely to spot coconut trees growing wild throughout the Hawaiian islands, but in Kauai, the east coast is where you can find clusters of groves to admire.
 Long ago, thousands of coconut trees were planted on that side of the island, earning it the name “The Coconut Coast.”
 Island visitors can wander through the large coconut grove located just across from the Coconut Market.
 The trees are clustered close together at this coconut grove, so hikers exploring the grove should watch out for falling coconuts.

 If you do spot some coconuts, one thing to look for is the age of the nuts.
-Green coconuts are young nuts, which have more coconut water and less of the mature meat inside.
+Green coconuts are young nuts, which have more coconut water and less mature meat inside.
 A mature nut is dark brown, and if you break open the shell, you can find a thick layer of fibrous meat that’s ideal for shaving onto desserts or cutting into chunks and eating raw.

 Making the Most of Tropical Coconuts